-Rights holders and their agents have the option to participate in the Trademark Claims process.
-The Trademark Claims process provides two kinds of notifications about trademark-related domain name activities within any new gTLD registry:
+lemark Claims Process Overview Claims holders and their agents have the option to participate in the Trademark process.
+The Trademark Claims process provides two kinds of notifications trademark-related domain name activities within any new gTLD registry: 1.
+Notification to a prospective domain name registrant that a domain name has one or more trademark claims associated with it, provide the information necessary to research the claim, and allow the prospective registrant to make an informed decision about the registration, prior to the completion of the reg-

-- Notification to a prospective domain name registrant that a domain name has one or more trademark claims associated with it, provide the information necessary to research the claim, and allow the prospective registrant to make an informed decision about the registration, prior to the completion of the registration; and - 2.
-Notify the trademark claimant(s) that a domain name has been registered.
+2. Notify the trademark claimant(s) that a domain name has been registered.